dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ## Help with this error

-If a help topic for the error is available, click the **MSDN Help** link to navigate directly to the help page on Microsoft Docs.
+If a help topic for the error is available, click the **MSDN Help** link to navigate directly to the help page.

 ## Forum posts about this error